jax-parker/bookends/README.md

 [Bookends](/readme/readme-imgs/screenshots.png)

-Bookends is a website that provides ideas for any book clubs next best read.
-Designed 'mobile first' the site provides users with a book list with the book cover, title, author, genre, description and review that any site user can add once they have signed up/in.
+Bookends is a fictitious website that provides ideas for any book clubs next best read.
+Designed 'mobile first' the site provides users with a book list with the book cover, title, author, genre, description and reviews that any site user can add once they have signed up/in.
 Once signed in the user can edit or delete their entries and see a list of books that they have added.

 You can view the live site here - <a href="https://django-bookends.herokuapp.com/" target="_blank">Bookends </a>